VMmanager: Administrator guide

 OS Linux update

-If a script contains an OS update command, block the QEMU Guest Agent software update.
+If a Shell script contains an OS update command, block the QEMU Guest Agent software update.
 This software provides execution of commands on VMs and information exchange between VMs and the cluster node.
 Updating the QEMU Guest Agent software can affect the platform's interaction with the VM.

 yum -y update --exclude=qemu-guest-agent